-I have been talking a lot recently about goal setting, success and reflection.
+I have recently been talking about goal setting, success and reflection.
 Last week I took a look at goal setting and achieving goals.
 I got to thinking that it would be useful to pull everything together so that you can create a personal development plan to set you on the path to achieving your goals.

-Now in the past, a Personal Development Plan (PDP) was something I would have to do as part of appraisal processes for work.
+In the past, I would have to do a Personal Development Plan (PDP) as part of appraisal processes for work.
 I would spend hours trying to come up with all the things I wanted to achieve and would find this really hard to do.
-I would solely concentrate on my work related goals (which was appropriate as it was a work document) but I never considered that I could use various tools to help me and also that I could use these tools to help provide me with a road map to achieve my life goals.
+I would solely concentrate on my work-related goals (which was appropriate as it was a working document).
+Still, I never considered that I could use various tools to help me and also that I could use these tools to help provide me with a road map to achieve my life goals.

-What I am going to share with you is a strategy I have found invaluable in helping me create my own PDP, and hopefully you can make use of it too.
+What I am going to share with you is a strategy I have found invaluable in helping me create my own PDP; hopefully, you can use it too.

 - Begin with the End in Mind

-I have talked in the past about finding your why, and this is really important.
+I have talked in the past about finding you why, and this is really important.
 This is going to take you one step further to define your vision and mission in life.
 What is your purpose?
-To do this will make you feel worthwhile and allow you to make rational choices and decisions.
+Doing this will make you feel worthwhile and allow you to make rational choices and decisions.

-It can be difficult to do this if you have no clear idea of your why, your purpose, your vision or your mission.
+It can be difficult to do this if you have no clear idea of your why, purpose, vision, or mission.
 To help you with this, spend at least 30 minutes answering the following questions:

 - When you were a child, what did you want to be “when you grew up?”